 Each state has different regulations when it comes to handling security deposits.
-This article will cover the laws surrounding them in Miami, Florida.
+This article will cover security deposit law in Miami, Florida.

-If you’re a landlord in Miami, Florida, you can see the advantages of collecting a security deposit.
+If you’re a landlord in Miami, Florida, you can see the advantages of collecting security deposits.

-- Protect a landlord by paying off a tenant’s unpaid utilities in case they move out of the property.
-You may experience a situation where the tenant leaves without fulfilling their obligation of paying their bills.
-The security deposit acts as a reserve so you won’t be paying on behalf of the renter from your own budget.
+- Protect Florida landlords by paying off a tenant’s unpaid utilities in case they move out of the property.
+As a landlord, you may experience a situation where tenants leave without fulfilling their obligation of paying their bills.
+A security deposit act as a reserve so you won’t be forced to use your own money to make the payment on behalf of the renter.

 - Lessen the impact of loss on rental payments.
 A security deposit will effectively buffer and lighten the landlord’s financial loss.

 - Protect loss in rental income.
-If a tenant moves out due to fortuitous events, the landlord has the right to deduct the amount of the loss from the security deposit he or she holds.
+If a tenant moves out due to fortuitous events, the landlord has the right to deduct the amount of the lost rent from the security deposit he or she holds.

 - Help pay for property repairs and fix property damage left by the tenant.
-Some tenants can be negligent and several damages may result from their stay.
+Some tenants can be negligent and fail to abide by the terms of the lease agreement during their stay.
 The security deposit will aid the landlord in repairing and finding substitutes for the damaged items.

 Here’s a Guide to Florida's Security Deposit Laws

-A landlord retains discretion over the amount of security deposit they want to collect from a tenant.
-They have the option to collect as little as a month or as much as three months if he or she desires to do so.
-There is the risk that a tenant may be turned off if a security deposit is too high.
+According to Florida's security deposit law, the amount of the security deposit the landlord wants to collect from a tenant remains in their control.
+Florida landlords have the option to collect as little as a month or as much as three months if he or she desires to do so.
+However, a landlord must keep in mind that there's the risk that a tenant may be turned off if a security deposit is too high.

 In Miami, Florida, the practice of nonrefundable fees depends on a landlord.
 There’s no provision that it’s illegal to do so.
-It’s best to include and highlight nonrefundable fees in the lease agreement.
+If you're a landlord, it’s best to include and highlight nonrefundable fees in the lease agreement.

 3. Storing a Tenants Deposit in Florida

-The following are three ways to keep a security deposit in Miami, Florida:
+The following are three ways a landlord can store a tenant's security deposit in Miami, Florida:

 A) Non-interest-bearing account